tusharsinghbisht/ctf-writeups/picoctf/pie-time/README.md

 [*] Got EOF while reading in interactive
 ```

 Hurray!!
-We got our flag by exploiting local executable, you can do similar to get the real flag by replaing `HOST` and `PORT` of remote server that you started.
+We got our flag by exploiting local executable, you can do similar to get the real flag by replacing `HOST` and `PORT` of remote server that you started.